-Related Work Risk-sensitive optimization in RL for specific risk functions has been studied recently by several authors.
-[8] studied exponential utility functions, [22], [35], [26] studied mean-variance models, [10], [36] studied CVaR in the static setting, and [25], [11] studied dynamic coherent risk for systems with linear dynamics.
-Our paper presents a general method for the whole class of coherent risk measures (both static and dynamic) and is not limited to a specific choice within that class, nor to particular system dynamics.
+Risk-sensitive optimization in RL for specific risk functions has been studied recently by several authors.
+[23] studied exponential utility functions, [24] and [25] studied meanvariance models, [26] and [27] studied CVaR in the static setting, and [28] and [29] studied dynamic coherent risk for systems with linear dynamics.
+Our paper presents a general method for the whole class of coherent risk measures (both static and dynamic) and is neither limited to a specific choice within that class nor to particular system dynamics.
+For the special case of CVaR, we obtain results similar to [26], [27], but under weaker assumptions and simpler derivations.